Azure-Samples/openhack-production/api/README.md

 - Run `Save Bundle` to add some data to Cosmos DB.
 The structure (collection, documents, etc.) in the database will be created for you if it does not exist yet.
 Next run `Get bundle for vanity url` to retrieve the entry you just created.

+> Note: Change the vanityUrl value to a unique name before running 'Save Bundle' and use the same vanityUrl name to run `Get bundle for vanity url`.

 ![postman](docs/postman_localhost.png)

 If everything was setup correctly, you should see a response that resembles the following.